kailash-manasarovar/statement/docs/timeline/2022/november.md

 - After I entered the class, there was some immediate confusion about him needing the toilet, but he kept looking at his phone, and not really going anywhere except up and down the room a bit, and then he was moving to the door, and he kept saying he was going to the toilet.
 - It was weird and contrived.
 - The toilet is just next door to room 6 at the conservatory.
-- I heard him "bump" into a woman and start talking to her.
+- He went out and I heard him "bump" into a woman and start talking to her.
 - I started to feel a bit light headed and smiley, flushed.
 - I heard someone say my name, Katharine, and so I looked out of the door.
 - The trumpet teacher was standing over Ana Requena Marín, the violin teacher, and talking to her softly.